bpmolinari/nina/content/family/molinari/murchison/index.md

 We have a photo of the hotel in 1918.
 {{< figure src="CosmopolitanHotel1918.jpeg" >}}
+It is tempting to think that the man expansively leaning on the upright is the owner, my grandfather Dominic, and the boy next to him is my father Barney.
+The ages are about right.

 The hotel was owned from 1901 until 1915 by a remarkable character named Pietro Ceruti (1867-1921), as described at one of his
 [bankruptcy hearings](http://nla.gov.au/nla.news-article26944119).